Skip to content

 According to Reddit users, "Kids' parents' companies are where you should start.
 If any work for big companies, they may have donation matches available, and some companies will donate to nonprofits related to places [where] employees volunteer."

-You'll also want to seek out businesses relevant to your youth sports program, such as stores that sell athletic gear or energy drinks or nearby gyms.
-Additionally, look around for companies that already sponsor other programs or nonprofits, as there's a good chance they'll be willing to support your youth sports team, too.
+Additionally, look around for companies that already sponsor other programs or nonprofits.
+There's a good chance they'll also be willing to support your youth sports team.

 youth hockey game featuring local sponsors